thiswallz/DKaZ_First/README.md

 - First episode (Schule 1.
 Klasse)

 #### TODO
+- [ ] Menu
+- [ ] Session, save in localstorage to save space

-[] Easy way to set up other languages, for everyone who wants to help creating another app based on this one.
+- [ ] Easy way to set up other languages, for everyone who wants to help creating another app based on this one.